-Students should already be familiar with the concept of a narrative, but the teacher should refamiliarise students with the basics (orientation, complication, rising action, climax and resolution).
-Use a graphic organiser such as this one called Story Mountain from Scholastic to give students a chance to see how plot is constructed within narrative texts.
+Students should already be familiar with the concept of a narrative, but the teacher should re-familiarise students with the basics (orientation, complication, rising action, climax and resolution).
+Use a graphic organiser such as a Story Mountain which you can search for online to give students a chance to see how plot is constructed within narrative texts.
+As the students work their way through the story, they should plot key events on the graphic organiser.